metacpan/metacpan-cpan-extracted/distros/S/Sub-Override/README.md

     $override->replace('Some::thing', sub { 1 });
     is($object->foo, 'puppies', 'puppies are returned if Some::thing is true');

+## Injecting a subroutine

+If you want to inject a subroutine into a package, you can use the `inject()` method.
+This is identical to `replace()`, except that it requires that the subroutine does not exist:

+    $override->inject('Some::sub', sub {'new data'});

+This is useful if you want to add a subroutine to a package that doesn't already have it.

+If you attempt to inject a subroutine that already exists, an exception will be thrown.

+    $override->inject('Some::sub', sub {'new data'}); # works
+    $override->inject('Some::sub', sub {'new data'}); # throws an exception

+Calling `restore()` or allowing the `$override` to go out of scope will remove the injected subroutine.

+    $override->inject('Some::sub', sub {'new data'});
+    $override->restore('Some::sub'); # removes the injected subroutine

+## Inheriting a subroutine

+Similar to 'inject', 'inherit' will only allow you to create a new subroutine on a child object that inherits the routine from the parent, and doesn't exist in the child:

+    package Parent;
+    sub foo {}
+    sub bar {}

+    package Child;
+    use parent 'Parent';
+    sub foo {}

+'Inherit' will allow you to set up a new 'Child::bar' subroutine since it is inherited from Parent.
+Attempting to 'inherit' 'Child::foo' will result in an exception being thrown since 'foo' already exists in Child.
+Similarly, attempting to 'inherit' new subroutine 'something' in Child will also result in an exception since it doesn't exist in Parent and won't be inherited by Child.

 ## Wrapping a subroutine

 There may be times when you want to 'conditionally' replace a subroutine - for